MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

 >Applies To: System Center 2016 - Virtual Machine Manager

-This article describes the backup and recovery process of a software defined network (SDN) infrastructure in Virtual Machine Manager (VMM) environment, and provides applicable recommendations.
+This article describes the backup and recovery process of a software defined network (SDN) infrastructure in a Virtual Machine Manager (VMM) fabric, and provides any applicable recommendations for the process completion.

-To back up and restore an SDN, you must back up and restore the network controller (NC) deployed in the SDN.
+To back up and restore an SDN, you must back up and restore the network controller (NC) that is deployed in the SDN.
 Use the following procedures in the sequence explained.

 ## Back up the network controller